-Interested party Details Evidence Applicant In addition to its application, the applicant provided a submission in reply to BlueScope's questionnaire response (Non-Confidential Attachment 3).
-The applicant provided confidential documents showing an attempt by the applicant to purchase aluminium zinc coated steel of 1.6mm thick by 1,200mm wide.
-The applicant was told that the Australian producer of aluminium zinc coated steel, BlueScope, could provide a maximum width of only 1,000mm.
-As BlueScope did not dispute the applicant's claims, the Commission is satisfied as to the reliability of the information provided by the applicant.
-Australian industry BlueScope stated that it would not oppose the application provided that the production tolerances were reduced to thickness +/- 5% and width +/- 1%.
-BlueScope also provided confidential information demonstrating a recent sale into the Australian market of 1.6mm steel at a tighter supply tolerance.
+Interested party Details Evidence Applicant The applicant provided confidential documents with its application that suggested the exemption goods were not produced in Australia.
+In addition to its application, the applicant provided a submission in reply to BlueScope's submission regarding production tolerances (Non-Confidential Attachment 5).
+As BlueScope, the only Australian producer of galvanised steel, broadly accepted the applicant's claims, the Commission is satisfied as to the reliability of the information provided by the applicant.

+Interested party Details Evidence Australian industry BlueScope initially contended in its questionnaire response that the goods imported by the applicant had been classified incorrectly and, had they been classified correctly, would not have been subject to the duties.
+Following the Commission providing advice on the correct tariff classification of the goods imported by the applicant, BlueScope stated in a submission (Non-Confidential Attachment 4) that it would not oppose the application provided that the production tolerances were reduced to thickness +/- 5% and width +/- 5%.
 The Commission is satisfied as to the reliability of the information provided by BlueScope, noting that the applicant subsequently agreed to the tolerances proposed by BlueScope.
 Other interested parties No information or submissions were received by the Commission from other interested parties.